 Well, I am quite sure that here also you are eager to know the terms.
 Let me explain:-

 Destination Server– It is the server where you want to move the SQL Data.
 Similarly, as you have browsed the Source Server, here also you have to follow the same procedure.
 Click on Three Dotsbuttons to find the destination server location.

 Use Windows Authentication– It allows the user to connect via Microsoft Account in windows.

 Use SQL Server Authentication-It permits the user to connect to SQL Server by entering username and password.

-Well these steps are quite lengthy but I assure you that they effective too.
+Well, these steps are quite lengthy but I assure you that they are effective too.
 You can migrate the SQL database from one server to another without losing any data.
 These are the manual steps to perform such an activity.

-Now it is the time to wrap up the things and I am pretty sure that you can copy SQL database from one server to another easily.
-I hope all the information are enough for you.
-But if in the rarest chances you feel like the SQL database files are corrupted and you want to migrate it then I would suggest to repair them first by SQL Repair Tool and them move them to another server.
+Now it is time to wrap up things and I am pretty sure that you can copy SQL database from one server to another easily.
+I hope all the information is enough for you.
+But if in the rarest chances you feel like the SQL database files are corrupted and you want to migrate it then I would suggest repairing them first by SQL Repair Tool and then moving them to another server.
 It is up to you to be smart and take your decision accordingly.